 Like health insurance for humans, pet insurance helps cover the cost of unexpected veterinary bills due to accidents and sudden illnesses.
 What your pet insurance covers depends on the provider and the plan that you choose.
 Whether the plan covers blood work is a good thing to look into when you’re choosing which insurance provider to sign up with.

 Unfortunately, pet insurance doesn’t cover treatments for preexisting conditions, so the blood work for them also isn’t covered but it is always worth asking the company directly.

 Is Blood Work Painful for Dogs?

-While blood work isn’t an invasive technique, it can cause a bit of discomfort.
-Your veterinarian has to hold your dog in place while they take the sample.
-The process isn’t intended to cause pain or distress.
+While blood work isn’t an invasive technique, it can cause a bit of discomfort, just like with humans.
+Your veterinarian has to hold your dog in place while they take the sample, but the process isn’t intended to cause pain or distress.
 Veterinarians and technicians know how to do this so that your dog sometimes doesn’t even notice!
 When it comes down to it, though, the process of drawing blood from your dog only takes a few seconds at most.
 It’s the actual testing of the sample that takes longer.

 How your dog reacts to getting their blood taken depends on their temperament and how well they handle uncomfortable situations.
 Some canines barely blink, while more timid animals are more likely to struggle and act out.

-The cost of blood work for your dog depends on several factors: your veterinarian, where you’re located, the age of your dog, any medication they’re taking, and whether the blood work is paired with other diagnostic tests.
+The cost of blood work for your dog depends on several factors: the type of blood test, the number of parameters to be checked, and whether the blood work is paired with other diagnostic tests.

-Generally, a simple blood work panel can cost between $100 and $200 and can take anywhere from 10 minutes to 3 days to complete.
-Blood work done during the treatment for accidents is covered by pet insurance to help you with the cost.
-Services for preexisting medical conditions, though, aren’t covered.
+Generally, a simple blood work panel can cost between $100 and $200 and can take anywhere from 30 minutes to a few days to complete.
+Blood work done during the treatment for accidents is usually covered by pet insurance to help you with the cost.
+Services for pre-existing medical conditions, though, aren’t normally covered.